 Pursuant to the lease agreement for AML Lease, it carries a monthly rent of approximately \$29,500 for the first year; the monthly rent increases each year thereafter by about \$810 per month.
-We must also pay a monthly management fee and air conditioning fee of about \$3,370 per month under the AML Lease.
+We must also pay a monthly management fee and air conditioning fee of about \$3,540 per month (this is an increase, as of March 2019, from \$3,370 per month subject to revision from time to time in accordance with the AML lease).
 Pursuant to the terms of the AML Lease, if we fail to pay any sums that are due thereunder, we shall incur interest at the rate of 2% per calendar month until full payment is made of all owed sums.
 The landlord maintains the right to terminate the AML Lease with no less than six months' notice if the landlord enters into a contract to sell the building of which the property we rented forms a part or determines to redevelop or renovate the building.
-The AML Lease is guaranteed by Clark Cheng, our Chief Medical Officer and one of our Executive Directors, who is also an executive director of AML.
+The AML Lease is guaranteed by Clark Cheng, our Chief Medical Officer and one of our Executive Directors, who is also an executive director of AML and Smart Pharmaceutical Development PTE.
+Ltd. Dr. Cheng also serves as a director of several other of our subsidiaries.

-Our office space in London consists of approximately 111 square feet under a lease that commenced in April 2018, expires in September 2018 and has a rent of \$2,814 per month.
-This lease was renewed in September 2018 and expires in March 2019 and has a rent of \$2,862 per month.
-Our office space in Jersey City, New Jersey consists of approximately 81 square feet under a lease that commenced in April 2018 and expires in October 2019 and has a rent of \$1,466 per month.
+Our office space in London consists of approximately 172 square feet under a lease that commenced in August 2019, expires in March 2020 and has a rent of \$2,611 per month.
+Our office space in Cambridge, Massachusetts consists of approximately 120 square feet under a lease that commenced in September 2019 and expires in March 2020 and has a rent of \$2,211 per month.